Kattusite/linguistics-db/README.md

 To-Do
 ========
+* The front.js file has been itching for a rewrite for some time
 * Consider whether it is a good idea to put the entire IPA table into a popover.
 It is absolutely massive and there is no way it will look good.
 Instead maybe I should try to just embed the entire IPA table directly into the trait div.